 New HQ!
-In late 2015, SBP will move to its new location in Mid-City New Orleans.
-The new facility will include a construction training lab for teaching state-of-the-art construction skills to an estimated 40 at-risk youth and 20 veterans annually.
-A separate residential component of the facility will include 50-60 units of affordable rental housing for veterans and seniors.
+On May 9th, 2016, SBP moved to its new location in Mid-City New Orleans.
+The new facility which will serve as the organization's National Headquarters includes a construction training lab for teaching state-of-the-art construction skills to an estimated 40 at-risk youth and 20 veterans annually.
+A separate, yet to be built residential component of the facility will include 50-60 units of affordable rental housing for veterans and seniors.

 New Orleans (Headquarters)

 New Orleans, LA 70119

 East Coast Regional Office

 Friends of Rockaway

 2-13 Beach 88th Street